In collaboration with Louise Wood

 You might think that a lot of these expenses kick in once they start school – uniforms, school trips and after school clubs maybe – but the Money Advice Service has estimated that you may well spend £500 just in your baby’s first month.
 That’s not to mention the money you spend preparing for baby’s arrival – there are pushchairs on the market now that cost more than most of my cars ever have.

 So what can you do to help save money as a new parent?
 How do you provide your baby with everything they need whilst still keeping your head above water financially?

-Fortunately Sunny has put together a brilliant money saving guide for new parents, full of tips and tricks to help you save money when planning for the birth of your baby.
+Fortunately Sunny has put together a brilliant money saving guide for new parents, full of tips and tricks to help you find free baby stuff and save money when planning for the birth of your baby.
 It’s one of the best baby budgeting resources I’ve seen in a long time and includes loads of really tangible advice that expectant parents will find invaluable.

 The baby budgeting guide starts with a week by week breakdown of your pregnancy, suggesting what you need to be buying at every stage and offering advice on how to save extra pounds.
 It includes a list of newborn baby essentials as well, most importantly, as a list of all those things you really don’t need, despite what all the baby magazines might tell you!

 There’s great advice on buying a pram, a brilliant breakdown of cloth vs disposable nappies including a price comparison of different brands, as well as valuable advice on benefits available and tips from real parents.
 It’s really a brilliant resource – definitely worth checking out if you have a baby on the way, or even if you’re in the process of trying to conceive.